honeybagder/hellonode/README.md

-#Test Node JS app to use with Chef config testing.
+#Test Node JS app to use for deployment testing